SY23 Occupational Health and Safety Program for Animal Care Personnel

-- Persons injured on the job at University Park during normal business hours must report to the Occupational Health Services, 3rd floor Centre Medical Sciences Building, 1850 E. Park Avenue.
+- Persons injured on the job at University Park during normal business hours must report to the Occupational Medicine, 3rd floor Centre Medical Sciences Building, 1850 E. Park Avenue.
 After hours, persons with job-related injuries that require immediate medical attention should report to the nearest emergency room.
-Job-related injuries that occur after hours, and that do not require immediate medical attention should be reported within 24 hours to OHS.
-Those who are injured at other University campuses should seek medical care from the designated health care provider as directed by OHS.
+Job-related injuries that occur after hours, and that do not require immediate medical attention should be reported within 24 hours to Occupational Medicine.
+Those who are injured at other University campuses should seek medical care from the designated health care provider as directed by Occupational Medicine.

 - All employee, student or visitor accidents, injuries or illnesses will be investigated promptly by the supervisor.
 Appropriate corrective measures to prevent reoccurrence shall be implemented.

 For questions, additional detail, or to request changes to this policy, please contact the Office of the Director of Environmental Health and Safety.